 30in30 – it’s done!

-A marathon successfully completed is a feat of achievement for most, but for our very own Danny Watson that’s certainly not enough as he is running a mighty 30 – one after the other, in just 30 days.
-Here’s our step-by-step guide to his big adventure.
+A marathon successfully completed is a feat of achievement for most, but for our very own Danny Watson that was certainly not enough as he ran a mighty 30 – one after the other, in just 30 days.

-Why is our Director of Sailing and twice round-the-world sailor embarking on his 30-in-30?
+Just why did our Director of Sailing and twice round-the-world sailor take on his 30in30 challenge?

-He wants to raise as much money as possible for our Full Families programmes, which are running in Grimsby and Hull, which he says are especially important in these times of continued uncertainty.
+He wanted to raise as much money as possible for our Full Families programmes, which are running in Grimsby and Hull, which he says are especially important in these times of continued uncertainty.

 Danny, in his own words, says: “The ability for CatZero to help people on both sides of the Humber effect lasting personal change has been proven since our launch 11 years ago with hundreds of people of all ages and abilities assisted back into long-term employment or training.
 Such support will be needed more than ever in the coming months and years as people face uncertain times in many areas of their lives.
 There has never been a better time to raise awareness of how our charity is able to offer that support.”

 Did you know?
 Whenever CatZero wins grant funding it needs to match that funding with its own monies raised – if it can’t the money is lost, and the vital transformational change programmes are unable to go ahead.
 That is why Danny is embarking on this challenge.
 30in30 will also highlight the fantastic work of CatZero on a national level.
 That is why the 30in30 sponsorship is so important and we thank you all.
 For more on Full Families and all our programmes click here.

-So, where is he running to and from?
+So, where did he run to and from?

-Danny left Brighton Pier on Wednesday September 23rd and is running a marathon (26.2) miles every day until Thursday October 22nd when he will complete his epic achievement in CatZero’s home city of Hull.
+Danny left Brighton Pier on Wednesday September 23rd and ran a marathon (26.2) miles every day until Thursday October 22nd when he completed his epic achievement in CatZero’s home city of Hull.

-Keeping up the pace of at least 26.2-miles every day, he will run a total of more than 800-miles.
+Keeping up the pace of at least 26.2-miles every day, he ran a total of more than 800-miles. (the videos above give you a day-to-day account of his journey).

 How did Danny prepare for this mega run?